-Some of the most common weld defects are porosity, lack of fusion and burn through, with aluminum presenting a few more welding challenges than steel.
-Aluminum conducts heat about six times faster than steel, plus it has excellent thermal conductivity coupled with a low melting point, making it extremely susceptible to warping and burn-through.
-Additionally, aluminum wire has less tensile strength, which can pose wire feeding issues and lead to weld defects if the correct equipment is not used.
+Some of the most common weld defects are porosity, lack of fusion and burn through.
+Aluminum often presents a few more welding challenges than steel.
+Aluminum conducts heat about six times faster than steel, has excellent thermal conductivity, and has a low melting point, making it extremely susceptible to warping and burn-through.
+Additionally, aluminum wire has less tensile strength, which can pose wire feeding issues and lead to weld defects if not using the correct equipment.
 We’ll highlight the differences here.

 Shielding gas protects the molten weld pool from the surrounding atmosphere, which would otherwise contaminate the weld.
-Figure 1 shows how the lack of shielding gas on steel can cause porosity (pinholes) in the weld bead are formed in the face and weld interior in the absence of shielding gas.
-Lack of shielding gas can be caused by improper setting on the equipment, a hole in the gun liner or wind blowing the shielding gas away.
+Figure 1 shows how the lack of shielding gas on steel can cause porosity.
+Porosity is when pinholes form in the weld bead face and weld interior in the absence of shielding gas.
+Improper equipment settings, a hole in the gun liner or wind can contribute to poor gas coverage.

 On aluminum, a sooty looking weld (FIG.2) can be caused by using a drag vs. a push technique (FIG. 3, below).
 The soot can be removed, but cutting the weld open will reveal pinholes where impurities are trapped in the weld.
 Aluminum builds up an oxide that needs to be removed before welding.
 Wire brushing is the most common method of cleaning aluminum, but it needs to be done with a stainless steel brush to avoid contaminating the weld with the impurities of a steel brush.